DrStr4Nge147/L4D2-DualPrimary-Plugin/README.md

 1. **First Weapon**: Gets stored in Slot 1
 2. **Second Weapon**: Previous weapon moves to Slot 2, new weapon goes to Slot 1
 3. **Third Weapon**: Only replaces Slot 1 (Slot 2 stays protected)

+### Duplicate Weapon Restriction
+When `sm_dualprimary_allow_duplicates` is set to `0` (recommended):
+- Players cannot have the same weapon in both slots
+- Attempting to pick up a duplicate weapon is blocked
+- Switching to a weapon that would create a duplicate clears the second slot
+- Players receive a message when duplicate weapons are blocked

 ### Manual Storage
 - Use `!storeprimary` to manually store your current weapon in Slot 2